 NOTE - Flue gas may be slightly acidic and may adversely affect some building materials.
 If any vent termination is used and the flue gasses may impinge on the building material, a corrosion-resistant shield (minimum 24 inches square) should be used to protect the wall surface.
 If the optional tee is used, the protective shield is recommended.
 The shield should be constructed using wood, plastic, sheet metal or other suitable material.
 All seams, joints, cracks, etc. in the affected area should be sealed using an appropriate sealant.
-See FIGURE 42.
+See FIGURE 45.

 Intake and exhaust pipes may be routed either horizontally through an outside wall or vertically through the roof.
 In attic or closet installations, vertical termination through the roof is preferred.
-FIGURE 34 through FIGURE 41 show typical terminations.
+FIGURE 37 through FIGURE 44 show typical terminations.

-- 1 Intake and exhaust terminations are not required to be in the same pressure zone.
-You may exit the intake on one side of the structure and the exhaust on another side (FIGURE 35).
-You may exit the exhaust out the roof and the intake out the side of the structure (FIGURE 36). - 2 Intake and exhaust pipes should be placed as close together as possible at termination end (refer to illustrations).
-Maximum separation is 3" (76MM) on roof terminations and 6" (152MM) on side wall terminations. - NOTE - When venting in different pressure zones, the maximum separation requirement of intake and exhaust pipe DOES NOT apply. - 3 On roof terminations, the intake piping should terminate straight down using two 90° elbows (FIGURE 34). - 4 Exhaust piping must terminate straight out or up as shown.
+- 1 Vent terminations are not required to be in the same pressure zone.
+You may exit the intake on one side of the structure and the exhaust on another side (FIGURE 38).
+You may exit the exhaust out the roof and the intake out the side of the structure (FIGURE 39). - 2 Intake and exhaust pipes should be placed as close together as possible at termination end (refer to illustrations).
+Maximum separation is 3" (76mm) on roof terminations and 6" (152mm) on side wall terminations. - NOTE - When venting in different pressure zones, the maximum separation requirement of intake and exhaust pipe DOES NOT apply. - 3 On roof terminations, the intake piping should terminate straight down using two 90° elbows (FIGURE 37). - 4 Exhaust piping must terminate straight out or up as shown.
 A reducer may be required on the exhaust piping at the point where it exits the structure to improve the velocity of exhaust away from the intake piping.
-See TABLE 8. - NOTE - Care must be taken to avoid recirculation of exhaust back into intake pipe. - 5 On field-supplied terminations for side wall exit, exhaust piping may extend a maximum of 12 inches (305MM) for 2" PVC and 20 inches (508MM) for 3" (76MM) PVC beyond the outside wall.
-Intake piping should be as short as possible.
-See FIGURE 42. - 6 On field-supplied terminations, a minimum distance between the end of the exhaust pipe and the end of the intake pipe without a termination elbow is 8" and a minimum distance of 6" with a termination elbow.
-See FIGURE 42.
+See TABLE 10.

-TABLE 8 EXHAUST PIPE TERMINATION SIZE REDUCTION
+TABLE 10 EXHAUST PIPE TERMINATION SIZE REDUCTION